nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction

-2.4 A safe world for children

-A creative future generation

-By 2023, Sri Lanka’s population was 22,037,000 and 6,642,331, which is 30.14% of the

-total population, were children under 18 years of age, according to the definition of

-the United Nations.
-Today, children face significant issues such as weak justice systems,

-inadequate protection services, educational challenges, and malnutrition.
-The judicial

-process for children who fall victim to crimes often drags on for excessively long periods,

-sometimes extending even 6 to 10 years.
+By 2023, Sri Lanka’s population was 22,037,000 and 6,642,331, which is 30.14% of the total population, were children under 18 years of age, according to the definition of the United Nations.
+Today, children face significant issues such as weak justice systems, inadequate protection services, educational challenges, and malnutrition.
+The judicial process for children who fall victim to crimes often drags on for excessively long periods, sometimes extending even 6 to 10 years.

-Currently, the Department of Prisons transports children to and from court alongside

-adult offenders, endangering their safety and privacy.
+Currently, the Department of Prisons transports children to and from court alongside adult offenders, endangering their safety and privacy.
 Decades-old laws like the Vagrants

-Ordinance, which has been in force since colonization, continue to infringe on individuals’

-freedom of movement, violating the rights of children and their families.
-A comprehensive

-review of the Children and Y oung Persons Ordinance, which has undergone only minor

-amendments over the decades, is also necessary.
+Ordinance, which has been in force since colonization, continue to infringe on individuals’ freedom of movement, violating the rights of children and their families.
+A comprehensive review of the Children and Y oung Persons Ordinance, which has undergone only minor amendments over the decades, is also necessary.

-Education is crucial in developing the skills and mindset needed for children’s success in

-a rapidly changing world, but Sri Lanka’s current education system is failing to meet this

-need.
-The frustrations and lack of trust in the future caused by corruption and bribery in

-the country have driven many young people to seek opportunities abroad.
+Education is crucial in developing the skills and mindset needed for children’s success in a rapidly changing world, but Sri Lanka’s current education system is failing to meet this need.
+The frustrations and lack of trust in the future caused by corruption and bribery in the country have driven many young people to seek opportunities abroad.

-The absence of a well-organized and adequate human and physically resourceful social

-service system in Sri Lanka has made child welfare a significant challenge.
-Although

-field officers are assigned to social protection and related duties, gaps in identifying and

-assisting at-risk children and families have weakened the services.
-The NPP’s policy on

-child protection and welfare presents a comprehensive approach to ensure the safety of

-children in Sri Lanka through increased budget allocations, improved health and safety

-measures, legal reforms, and advancement of education.
+The absence of a well-organized and adequate human and physically resourceful social service system in Sri Lanka has made child welfare a significant challenge.
+Although field officers are assigned to social protection and related duties, gaps in identifying and assisting at-risk children and families have weakened the services.
+The NPP’s policy on child protection and welfare presents a comprehensive approach to ensure the safety of children in Sri Lanka through increased budget allocations, improved health and safety measures, legal reforms, and advancement of education.

 #### Principles